fernandoiosono/fernandoiosono/README.md

   <b> Hi There!
 I'm Fernando Venegas, How's It Going? </b>
 </h1>

-👨‍🚀 Web Developer with an Unbreakable Love for UX/UI.
+👨‍🚀 Full-Stack Web Developer with Design Skills & an Unbreakable Love for UX/UI.
 I Turn Lines of Code into Creative and Innovative Solutions.

-💻 Key Skills: Full-Stack Web Development, Expertise in CSS, JavaScript, React, Node, Express, PostgreSQL, Redux, SCRUM, SQL Server, Design Skills and a Sprinkle of Magic with .NET

 🌐 I've Contributed to the Success of Exciting Projects, Including E-Commerce Systems, 360° Employee Assessments, ERPs, and Financial Information Systems.
 I've Also Developed User Manuals and Desktop Software for Both Internal and Industrial Use.